Alessandro-Dodon/inflation_forecast/README.md

 3. **Packages**:
    - Uncomment the `install.packages()` lines in the scripts to install any missing R packages.
 The full list of required packages is provided in the `PreProcessing.R` script.

-4. **Dataset**:
-   - If you prefer, download the monthly dataset `current.csv` from the [FRED-MD website](https://www.stlouisfed.org/research/economists/mccracken/fred-databases).

 ## Contacts
 For any clarifications, questions, or to report issues with the code, feel free to reach out via email at alessandro.dodon@usi.ch.
 You can also find my LinkedIn link in my GitHub bio.